LedgeDash/unum/examples/wordcount/aws/emit_single_s3/README.md

 This directory contains one implementation of MapReduce wordcount over AWS Lambda and S3.
-This implementation explicitly use s3 as the intermediary datastore.
+This implementation explicitly use s3 as the datastore to store mappers' intermediary results (e.g., `(word, 1)` pairs).

 A primary goal is to separate component function logic from orchestration logic.
 We can use either Step Functions or hand-tuned triggers to compose the workflow *without modifying the component functions*.
+We implement 3 different trigger-based orchestrations (see the orchestration section for details).

 # Component Functions